 - standalone packets not associated with a PDCP SDU, i.e. interspersed ROHC feedback.

 A compressed packet is associated with the same PDCP SN and COUNT value as the related PDCP SDU.
-The header compression is not applicable to the SDAP header if included in the PDCP SDU.
+The header compression is not applicable to the SDAP header and the SDAP Control PDU if included in the PDCP SDU.

 Interspersed ROHC feedback are not associated with a PDCP SDU.
 They are not associated with a PDCP SN and are not ciphered.